SAP-samples/teched2023-AI284v/exercises/ex4/README.md

-# Exercise 4 - Process a résumé using Document Information Extraction and LLMs (Large Language Models)
+# Exercise 4 - Process a birth certificate using Document Information Extraction and LLMs

-In this exercise, you'll extract information from a custom document - in this case, a résumé.
+In this exercise, you'll extract information from a custom document - in this case, a birth certificate.
 The Document Information Extraction service doesn't support custom document types out of the box.
-So, you'll create a custom schema to define the fields that you want to extract from the résumé document using LLMs (Large Language Models).
+So, you'll create a custom schema to define the fields that you want to extract from a birth certificate document using LLMs (Large Language Models).

 ## Exercise 4.1 Access schema configuration